 - 1. Examination of decomposition rates, the effects of residues on soil biology, and the factors that affect the breakdown of biodegradable biobased mulch film. - 2.
-Organic no-till practices for diverse climates, crops, and soil types. - 3.
-Plant disease management, including alternatives to antibiotics for fire blight in fruits, alternatives to copper, and research into disease-resistant varieties and biopesticides. - 4.
-Mitigation measures for pesticide residues in compost, including identification of problematic feedstock. - 5.
-Strategies for the prevention, management, and control of invasive insects. - 6.
-Factors impacting organic crop nutrition, and organic/conventional nutrition comparisons. - 7.
-Examination of the factors influencing access to organically produced foods. - 8.
-Production and yield barriers to transitioning to organic production to help growers successfully complete the transition. - 9.
+Conduct whole farm ecosystem service assessments to determine the economic, social, and environmental impact of farming systems choices. - 3.
+Organic no-till practices for diverse climates, crops, and soil types. - 4.
+Develop cover cropping practices that come closer to meeting the annual fertility demands of commonly grown organic crops. - 5.
+Development of systems-based plant disease management strategies are needed to address existing and emerging plant disease threats. - The demand for organic nursery stock far exceeds the supply.
+Research is needed to identify the barriers to expanding this market, then develop and assess organic methods for meeting the growing demand for organically grown nursery stock. - 7.
+Strategies for the prevention, management, and control of invasive insects. - 8.
+Factors impacting organic crop nutrition, and organic/conventional nutrition comparisons. - 9.
 Side-by-side trials of organic synthetic materials, natural materials, and cultural methods, with a request for collaboration with the IR4 project.